mulugetam/zlib-accel/README.md

 deflate/inflate and related functions
 - deflateInit, deflateInit2, deflate, deflateEnd, deflateReset
 - inflateInit, inflateInit2, inflate, inflateEnd, inflateReset
+For deflate, offload is supported for Z_FINISH flush option.
+Support for additional options will be added in later releases.

 utility functions
 - compress, uncompress